skrsumit250/miRNA-Target-ML-Model/README.md

 ### 1. Prediction (SVR Model)

 - **Purpose:** Predict binding compatibility between a miRNA and a target gene sequence.
-- **How to Use:**
-  Enter both the miRNA sequence and the target gene sequence in the web interface and submit.
-  Alternatively, send a POST request to the backend API as shown below:
+- **How to Use:**Enter both the miRNA sequence and the target gene sequence in the web interface and submit.Alternatively, send a POST request to the backend API as shown below:

 ### 2. Comparative Analysis (Seed Region Similarity)

 - **Purpose:** Identify potential targets for a novel or unknown miRNA by comparing seed regions.
-- **How to Use:**
-Enter the miRNA sequence in the analysis section of the web interface and submit.
+- **How to Use:**Enter the miRNA sequence in the analysis section of the web interface and submit.

 ---